Monday, May 2, 2011

 1986: Whitney Houston remained at #1 on the Adult Contemporary chart with "Greatest Love Of All".

-1986: Robert Palmer earned a #1 song with "Addicted to Love".
+1986: Robert Palmer earned a #1 song with "Addicted To Love".
 The Pet Shop Boys reached #2 with "West End Girls" while former #1 "Kiss" was third for Prince & the Revolution.
 Van Halen had a #4 hit with "Why Can't This Be Love".
-The rest of the Top 10: "Harlem Shuffle" from the Rolling Stones", Janet Jackson sang "What Have You Done for Me Lately", Whitney Houston was up from 12 to 7 with "Greatest Love of All", the Outfield moved to 8 with "Your Love", Phil Collins had another hit with "Take Me Home" and the Bangles were on their way down with "Manic Monday".
+The rest of the Top 10: "Harlem Shuffle" from the Rolling Stones", Janet Jackson sang "What Have You Done For Me Lately", Whitney Houston was up from 12 to 7 with "Greatest Love Of All", the Outfield moved to 8 with "Your Love", Phil Collins had another hit with "Take Me Home" and the Bangles were on their way down with "Manic Monday".

 1991: Texas Governor Ann Richards proclaimed it ZZ Top day in Texas.

-1991: Andy Williams married Debbie Haas.
+1991: Andy Williams married Debbie Haas in New York City.

 1994: The Rolling Stones promoted their upcoming Voodoo Lounge tour by sailing a boat down the Hudson River in New York City.

-1997: Katrina and the Waves won the Eurovision Song Contest in Dublin, Ireland by performing "Love Shine a Light".
+1997: Katrina and the Waves won the Eurovision Song Contest in Dublin, Ireland by performing "Love Shine A Light".

 2000: In today's episode of Inmates Run Rap Music, DMX was sentenced to 15 days in jail for drug possession, driving without a license and unpaid parking tickets.